Cornwall Nature Recovery Pilot

 This will be a spatial blueprint for where we can best support nature, and lays out how to grow nature and kickstart the recovery of wildlife in Cornwall.
 It provides a chance to shape a coherent approach for developing nature-based solutions to deliver a range of environmental, economic and social benefits.

 It will be one of the delivery plans for our long-term framework Environmental Growth Strategy, and will clearly put the ecological emergency as a priority alongside the climate emergency – with Cornwall as a leader in response to both.

 Local Nature Recovery Strategies are plans for growing nature in local areas.
 They consist of:

 - a map of the most valuable areas for wildlife

 - local priorities for increasing biodiversity

-The strategies will be a statutory requirement of the upcoming Environment Bill.
-This means that local councils must develop one when the Bill becomes law.
+The strategies are a statutory requirement under the new Environment Act.
+This means that Responsible Authorities (Cornwall Council and Council of the Isles of Scilly in our case) must develop one.
 Councils will then have to report on progress on the LNRS every five years.

 What did the pilot involve?